fastlane/docs/docs/getting-started/ios/screenshots.md

 # Upload Screenshots to the App Store

-After generating your screenshots using `fastlane snapshot`, you usually want to upload them to iTunes Connect.
+After generating your screenshots using `fastlane snapshot`, you usually want to upload them to App Store Connect.

 If you followed the setup guide, you already ran `fastlane init` before, so you should have your existing screenshots and metadata inside the `fastlane/screenshots` and `fastlane/metadata` directory.
 Running `fastlane snapshot` will store the screenshots in the `fastlane/screenshots` directory by default.